 Fire and emergency medical services in St. Lucie were consolidated into this independent special district, which eliminated the need and cost for managing multiple fire/EMS agencies.
 Unlike typical fire departments, the St. Lucie County Fire District must also handle all support functions on its own.

-The Fire District is the largest fire/EMS provider on the Treasure Coast and the fifth largest in the State of Florida.
+The Fire District is the largest fire/EMS provider on the Treasure Coast.
 The Fire District operates 17 fire stations, which protect 328,297 residents and covers 688 total miles with 572 square miles of land area.
-During 2019, the Fire District responded to 54,478 calls.
+During 2022, the Fire District responded to 62,919 calls.